 highlights of operations

 Headquartered in San Ramon, California, Chevron Corporation is the second-largest integrated energy company in the United States.
-We produce crude oil, natural gas and many other essential products.
+Through our subsidiaries and affiliates, Chevron produces crude oil, natural gas and many other essential products.

 Through our business and social investments, we boost economies in the areas where we operate by creating jobs, improving livelihoods and supporting local businesses.

 Our products are sold in our nearly 8,000 Chevron® and Texaco® retail stations in the United States.
-We are a major supplier of aviation fuel in the United States.
+We are also a major supplier of aviation fuel in the country.

-Chevron’s four U.S. refineries have the combined capacity to process more than 900,000 barrels of oil per day.
+Chevron’s four U.S. refineries have the combined capacity to process 931,000 barrels of oil per day.

 Here are some other highlights of our U.S. operations: